Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-\subsection{\boldmath Characterization of \LPAPA and \LRegPA}
+\subsection{Characterization of \LPAPA and \LRegPA}

 In this section we give a characterization of $\LPAPA$ and a characterization of $\LRegPA$.
-As mentioned in the beginning of this section, reset PA are too strong to capture this class.
-However, restrictions of strong reset PA are a good candidate to capture $\LPAPA$ as well as~$\LRegPA$.
-In fact we show that it is sufficient to restrict the appearances of accepting states to capture $\LPAPA$, as specified by the first theorem of this subsection.
-Further restricting the vectors yields a model capturing $\LRegPA$, as specified in the second theorem of this subsection.
+As mentioned in the beginning of this section, reset~PA are too strong to capture this class.
+However, restrictions of strong reset~PA are good candidates to capture $\LPAPA$ as well as~$\LRegPA$.
+In fact we show that it is sufficient to restrict the appearances of accepting states to capture $\LPAPA$, as specified by the first theorem of this section.
+Further restricting the vectors yields a model capturing $\LRegPA$, as specified in the second theorem of this section.
 Recall that the condensation of $\Amc$ is the DAG of strong components of the underlying graph of~$\Amc$.